COVID Protocols and FAQs

 Health breaks have always been a part of our camp program, with both water and sunscreen offered and supported every 75 minutes.
 Building in hand sanitization processes during this is both easy and effective in working against the spread of COVID.

 While we are all making modifications and changes during these times, we believe that the Keystone experience you have grown to love and count on will remain the same.
-Our counselors and staff absolutely creates THE camp experience for all of our campers, and this same care, individualized attention, and personal recognition will lead us into new levels of success as our campers and counselors navigate this new adventure side-by-side.
+Our counselors and staff absolutely create THE camp experience for all of our campers, and this same care, individualized attention, and personal recognition will lead us into new levels of success as our campers and counselors navigate this new adventure side-by-side.

-Unfortunately, in order to protect the health of all of our campers, we will not be allowing adult visitations this summer.
+Unfortunately, in order to protect the health of all of our campers, at this point we will not be allowing adult visitations this summer.
 Remember, we are always just a phone call away, and we will still continue to have the kind of individualized attention you’ve received from Keystone South – including camper “wellness checks”, phone conversations with individual counselors, and an administrative staff always available via email or phone for concerns or feedback.

-Like most school settings Keystone South will be requiring a daily and individual health screening.
+As of February 2022, Keystone South will be requiring a daily and individual health screening.
 Temperature checks will be given upon arrival, and campers will be asked a series of questions about their current health and recent exposure to COVID.
 More information about both home and on-grounds health screening will be a part of our PARENT HEALTH AND SAFETY AGREEMENT sent out in May.

 While we have nothing but positive indicators that we will be able to open with our current plan, we absolutely will not open if not permitted by county health officials or the Solana Beach School District.

 What if I have a question that still isn’t answered?
 Don’t worry – we’re here to help!
 Please email us at firstname.lastname@example.org, give us a call at 858-207-6161, OR fill out a form on our contact page here.
 We love hearing from returning AND prospective camp families, and we are ALWAYS here for you!!